 Please note that the opening times of the border go by the Israeli clock and visitors should ensure that they arrive much earlier than the closing time and in accordance to the Jerusalem bus timetables (see below).
 Whether traveling by bus, private car or tour always expect long waiting times and security checks at border control.

-Joining an organized tour from Amman to Jerusalem
+Recommended: Join an organized tour from Amman to Jerusalem

 How to Get From Amman to Jerusalem By Car